Bastian/Javacord/README.md

 something due to changes made by Discord, which we are unable to control.
 Usually you can expect a deprecated method or class to stay for at least 6 months before it finally gets removed, but this is not guaranteed.

+## 🥇 Large bots using Javacord

+Javacord is used by many large bots.
+Here are just a few of them:
+* [**Yunite**](https://yunite.xyz/): A bot for Fortnite which runs on over 30,000 servers with over a million users
+* **TODO** ...

+If you own a large bot that uses Javacord, feel free to add it to the list in a pull request!

 ## 🙌 More examples

 ### Play a song from YouTube 🎵